KeyZox71/KeyZox71/README.md

 ## Contact
-Feel free to contact me on LinkedIn, X or even BlueSky if you have anything you wanna talk about
+Feel free to contact me on LinkedIn or even BlueSky if you have anything you wanna talk about